codename0og/codename-rvc-fork-3/README.md

 For more detailed instructions, visit the [documentation](https://docs.applio.org).

 ## Disclaimer
-``The creators of original Applio repository, Applio's contributors, and the maintainer of this fork (Codename;0) which is built upon Applio are not responsible for any legal issues, damages, or consequences arising from the use of this repository or the generated content from it.
+``The creators of the original Applio repository, Applio's contributors, and the maintainer of this fork (Codename;0), built upon Applio, are not responsible for any legal issues, damages, or consequences arising from the use of this repository or the content generated from it.
 By using this fork, you acknowledge that:``

 - The use of this fork is at your own risk.
 - This repository is intended solely for educational, and experimental purposes.
 - Any misuse, including but not limited to illegal activities or violation of third-party rights, <br/> is not the responsibility of the original creators, contributors, or this fork’s maintainer.
+- You willingly agree to comply with this repository's [Terms of Use](https://github.com/codename0og/codename-rvc-fork-3/blob/main/TERMS_OF_USE.md)